QCDIS/NaaVRE-website/Readiness-level-framework.md

     - A second paper should be a technical paper.
   - The publications should provide a description of use cases of the virtual lab.

+The following roles have a responsibility in this phase:
+- Virtual lab core developer: Provides support to the golden user.
+- Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
+- Virtual research environment (VRE) development and operations engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

 #### From first use to workshop use
 The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally the following:
 - Metadata